 Find out more:

-Registry organises separate rooms and sends out a list to departments of students who need exam arrangements before each exam diet.
+Registry organises separate rooms and and invigilator and sends out a list to departments of students who need exam arrangements before each exam diet.
 Registry delivers the papers to the separate exam rooms to be received by the invigilator.

-For students with a temporary disability, departments are responsible for putting exam arrangements in place and organising separate accommodation, if necessary.
+For students with a temporary disability, academic schools are responsible for putting exam arrangements in place and organising separate accommodation, if necessary.

 This must be approved by Clerk of Senate.